 The tool allows its users to explore their environment.
 “Use the iPhone’s camera, pointing anywhere, and the app will tell you, with about 80 percent certainty, what objects are in front of you.
 It also uses augmented reality to tell you how far away they are,” he says.

 Cruz, who works independently, raised money in different ways to be able to give life to Vhista.
 He used government incentives and an Apple grant that took him to the Apple World Developers Conference (WWDC) to optimize the application and the use of servers, which reduced operating costs.

 There is a technical aspect that also favors that goal: the iOS platform.
 Building Vhista App for iPhone is much easier and cheaper than doing it for Android, due to the technology in the display system.
 Even though the number of Android users is larger, Cruz indicates that in the research phase, he found that most of his target population used iPhone for this reason.
-However, Cruz does not rule out bringing her app to Android in the future.
+However, Cruz does not rule out bringing her app to

 Behind every idea, there is a story.
 Upon graduating, he was no stranger to the difficulties entrepreneurs often face, including the choice between being self-employed and working for someone else.
 Social pressure made him opt for the latter, but he soon began to feel fed up with programming and wanted to do something that would have an impact.

 Vhista was born out of the realization that, in his day-to-day life, Cruz observed a “lack of empathy” for people with disabilities.
 “On public transportation, I noticed people taking their seats, and they can’t cross a street without being practically swept away by a car,” he says.